NxPKG/khulnasoft-docs/content/analytics/network-analytics/configure/displayed-data.md

 To perform a broad analysis of layer 3/4 traffic and DDoS attacks, use the **All traffic** tab.

 To focus on a specific mitigation system, select one of the [other available tabs](/analytics/network-analytics/understand/main-dashboard/#available-tabs).
-The tabs displayed in the dashboard depend on your Cloudflare services.
+The tabs displayed in the dashboard depend on your Khulnasoft services.

 ## Select high-level metric